The Blanchfield pairing of colored links: Topological preliminaries

 Let $L=L_1 \cup \dots \cup L_\mu$ be a colored link and let $X_L$ denote its exterior.
 Identifying $\mathbb{Z}^\mu$ with the free abelian group on $t_1,\dots,t_\mu$ and precomposing the epimorphism~$ H_1(X_L) \rightarrow \mathbb{Z}^\mu, \gamma \mapsto t_1^{\text{lk}(\gamma,L_1)}\cdots t_\mu^{\text{lk}(\gamma,L_\mu)}$ with abelianization gives rise to the \textit{Alexander module} $H_1(X_L;\Lambda_S)$ of $L$.
 Assume that~$H_1(X_L;\Lambda_S)$ is torsion over~$\Lambda_S$, and denote by~$\Omega$ the following composition of $\Lambda_S$-homomorphisms:

 where~$PD$ is Poincar\'e duality and~$BS^{-1}$ is the inverse of the Bockstein homomorphism arising from the short exact sequence ~ of coefficients.
+Note that in this step we implicitly used that $H_1(X_L;\Lambda_S)$ is $\Lambda_S$-torsion: indeed this assumption implies by Poincar\'e duality and an Euler characteristic argument that $H^1(X_L;Q)=H^2(X_L;Q)=0$, which in turn shows that $BS$ is invertible.
 It is a consequence of Lemma~\ref{lem:lambdaS} and the long exact sequence of the homology modules of the pair $(X_L,\partial X_L)$ with $\Lambda_S$-coefficients that the first homomorphism is an isomorphism.
-The second map is evidently an isomorphism.
-The third map is an isomorphism since we assume that $H_1(X_L;\Lambda_S)$ is torsion which implies by Poincar\'e duality and an Euler characteristic argument that $H^1(X_L;Q)=H^2(X_L;Q)=0$.
+The second map is evidently an isomorphism and we already explained why the Bockstein map is invertible.
 Finally, the last map is also an isomorphism.
 This follows from the Universal Coefficient Spectral Sequence~\cite[Theorem~2.3]{Lev} and the fact, see Lemma~\ref{lem:lambdaS}~(2), that $H_0(X_L;\Lambda_S)=0$.

 \begin{definition} The \textit{Blanchfield pairing} of a colored link~$L$ with torsion Alexander module is the pairing

 defined by~$\operatorname{Bl}(L)(a,b)=\Omega(b)(a).$ \end{definition}

 It follows from the definitions that the Blanchfield pairing is sesquilinear over~$\Lambda_S$, in the sense that~$\operatorname{Bl}(L)(pa,qb)=p\operatorname{Bl}(L)(a,b)\overline{q}$ for any~$a,b \in H_1(X_L;\Lambda_S)$ and~$p,q \in \Lambda_S.$ Furthermore, the above discussion shows that this pairing is non-singular.